≡ Menu

 • Trips and falls resulting in a head injury or a car accident

-Your furry friend has a ruptured eyeball, many torn muscles, a detached retina, or damage to the optic nerve, then the vet will recommend an enucleation or removal of the eyeball.
-Then the two edges of the eyeball will be sewn together.
+From there, your vet will generally typically propose one of two different treatment options based on the severity of your dog’s condition.
+Suppose your furry friend has a ruptured eyeball, many torn muscles, a detached retina, or damage to the optic nerve.
+In that case, the vet will recommend an enucleation or removal of the eyeball.
+Then, the two edges of the eyeball will be sewn together.

-If the vet decides the globe of your dog’s eye is salvageable, they will attempt to do a procedure called temporary tarsorrhaphy.
-This is where they reattach the globe in the orbit and stitch it in place.
+But if the vet decides the globe of your dog’s eye is salvageable, they will attempt a temporary tarsorrhaphy procedure.
+This is where they reattach the world in the orbit and stitch it in place.
 Both of these procedures require the use of general anesthesia.
 Other surgical options include a lateral canthotomy or lateral tarsorrhaphy.

 Now…